modernben/forge-docs/1.0/sites/ssl.md

 ### Cloudflare API Token

-Your Cloudflare API token must have the Zone.Zone.Read and Zone.DNS.Edit permissions, and must have permissions on *all* zones on your account.
+If you are using Cloudflare, your Cloudflare API token must have the Zone.Zone.Read and Zone.DNS.Edit permissions, and must have permissions on *all* zones on your account.